psmyles/imgplex/docs/spec.md

 - `params_visibility` (optional) — conditional show/hide rules (e.g. hide WebP Quality when Lossless is on)
 - `args_js` — JS function body receiving `params`, returns `string[]` of ImageMagick encoding args

 The files are loaded eagerly via `import.meta.glob` in both `command-builder.ts` (main, via `buildFormatConvertArgs`/`getFormatExtension`) and `InspectorFormatConvertNode.svelte` (renderer).
 The `format_convert` node's own definition carries only the format dropdown; every encoding control comes from the matching format definition at runtime.
-Adding or changing a format is therefore a JSON edit with no recompile. `args_js` runs in the main process and is treated as app-controlled code (same trust boundary as `command_js`/`compute_js`).
+Adding or changing a format is a JSON edit with no TypeScript changes — hot-reloaded in dev, though `import.meta.glob` bundles the files at build time, so a packaged build needs a rebuild (unlike `node-definitions/`, which ship as loose runtime-loaded files). `args_js` runs in the main process and is treated as app-controlled code (same trust boundary as `command_js`/`compute_js`).

 ---